Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 The benchmark(s):

-*  :new: Callback: callback of small and not so small functions, numerically integrated.
+*  :new: Callback: callback of small and not so small functions.

 * Gaussian:  Gaussian elimination with partial pivoting.